Preprocessing Data for Seamless Consumption

 Inconsistent data: Situations where the data format is not uniform

-Without preprocessing, training an AI model might lead the model to learn from incorrect data, resulting in erroneous predictions.
+Without preprocessing, an AI model may learn from flawed data, leading to inaccurate predictions.

 JSONL Data Preprocessing Example

-You can handle missing values, transform data formats consistently, and remove duplicates in a dataset like the following:
+Here's how you can handle missing values, fix inconsistent formats, and remove duplicates in a dataset:

 {"name": "John Doe", "age": "30", "city": "New York"} {"name": "Jane Smith", "age": 40, "city": "Los Angeles"} {"name": "Sam Brown", "city": "Chicago"} {"name": "John Doe", "age": "thirty", "city": "New York"}